An Opportunity to Address Inequities and Quality Standards

 - Afterschool Fostering Student Success in Florida—Afterschool Alliance

-Afterschool programs are keeping students safe, inspiring them to learn and supporting Florida’s working families.
+After School programs are keeping students safe, inspiring them to learn and supporting Florida’s working families.
 Yet 541,481 school-age children (19%) in Florida are alone and unsupervised during the hours after school.
 More than a decade of research confirms that quality afterschool programs are providing rich learning experiences for students, helping to narrow existing opportunity and achievement gaps and positioning students toward a bright future as they move through school, career and life.

 - A New “Early Years” Model for Solving Florida’s Silent Crisis—Voices for Florida

 The current underinvestment in the developmental needs of Florida’s children–and lack of recognition of its lifelong impact on families and Florida’s economic opportunity–has created a silent crisis.
-This “silent crisis” can be solved by investing in early education, supporting innovative high quality programs, integrating important developmental services and creating access to full service child care for all Floridians.
+This “silent crisis” can be solved by investing in early education, supporting innovative high quality programs, integrating important developmental services and creating access to full-service child care for all Floridians.

 Disclaimer: These links to third-party websites are provided as a convenience and for informational purposes only.
-They do not constitute an endorsement or approval by The Children’s Campaign or its affiliate organizations and partners.
+They do not constitute an endorsement or approval by American Children’s Campaign or its affiliate organizations and partners.